HassanQayyum1993/SingletonDesignPatternCSharp/README.md

 This implementation uses a lock object to prevent multiple threads from initializing the Singleton class instance.
 It is called the "double-check locking" technique because it only locks the critical section of code if the instance is null, avoiding unnecessary locking.

 ## LazySingleton
-This implementation uses the Lazy<T> object of type Singleton.
+This implementation uses the Lazy<T> object of type Singleton Class.
 It provides thread safety, and in this approach, the instance is initialized only when it is accessed through the Value property.